DataResponsibly/fairDAGs/README.md

 # fairDAGs
-This is the repository of code for fairDAGs.
+This is the code repository for fairDAGs.